matthieu-str/Regiopremise/Methodology.md

 commodities already expands the size of the database significantly.
 Further regionalization would start to require fairly long calculation times (> 15 minutes) and fairly strong computation machines (most likely minimum 32GB RAM).

-In the end there are __1,848__ commodities regionalized for ecoinvent 3.9.1 cut-off and __1,860__ commodities regionalized for ecoinvent 3.10 cut-off.
+In the end there are __1,969__ commodities regionalized for ecoinvent 3.9.1 cut-off and __1,982__ commodities regionalized for ecoinvent 3.10 cut-off.
 You can find the list of these commodities in the Data/Regionalization/ei3.x/ecoinvent_to_HS.json files.

 ### Selection of countries for regionalization
-Ideally, the 1,800+ commodities could be regionalized for all countries in the world.
+Ideally, the 1,900+ commodities could be regionalized for all countries in the world.
 Practically speaking though, there is clearly a constraint of calculation power.
 The more processes are created, the longer and harder the calculations will be.
-Therefore, regioinvent only regionalize for countries that are deemed relevant for each commodity.
+Therefore, regioinvent only regionalizes for countries that are deemed relevant for each commodity.
 Why would I create a banana production process in Canada while Canada probably does not even produce bananas.
 How do we choose which countries are relevant?
-We look at the production and consumption data and cut-off any country lower than 1% of the cumulative sum.
+We look at the production and consumption data and cut-off any country lower than X% of the cumulative sum, X being the cutoff selected by the user.
+By default this cutoff is set to 99%.
 So concretely, if we have such a distribution for production: China 75%, US 20%, Canada 4.5%, Peru 0.4%, Chile 0.1%, we calculate the cumulative sum of the production:
 1. China 75%